Effective April 9th, 2018

 DISCLOSURE RECORD KEEPING

-1. The Financial Commission member brokerage firm must obtain client’s oral acceptance of a standard trading risk disclosure outlining the relevant risks they are undertaking as well as the risk of relying on or considering investment advice;
+2. The Financial Commission member brokerage firm must obtain client’s oral acceptance of the standard trading risk disclosure (exactly as instructed by the Commission) outlining the relevant risks they are undertaking as well as the risk of relying on or considering investment advice;

 AUDIO VOICE RECORD KEEPING